openturns/otwrapy/README.rst

 audience.
 Documentation is available
 `here <http://openturns.github.io/otwrapy/master>`_.
 The module provides :

+- An integrated progress bar for unit evaluation of a sample without parallelization.
 - A `Parallelizer` class that converts any `ot.Function <http://openturns.github.io/openturns/master/user_manual/_generated/openturns.Function.html>`_
   into  a parallel wrapper using either